A double-dimensional approach to formal category theory: Creativity of the forgetful functors U: T-Alg → K

 \section{Creativity of the forgetful functors \texorpdfstring{$\map U{\Alg T}\K$}{U: T-Alg → K}}

-The classical notion of the creation of limits by ordinary functors can be generalised to the creation of ``universal constructions'' by functors between hypervirtual double categories, where by universal constructions we mean restrictions, horizontal composites, Kan extensions, et cetera.
-In this section, after making this notion precise, we describe the creation of universal constructions by the forgetful functors $\map U{\wAlg vwT}\K$, where $T$ is a monad on a hypervirtual double category $\K$ and $v, w \in \set{\clx, \lax, \psd}$.
+The classical notion of the creation of limits by ordinary functors can be generalised to the creation of ``universal constructions'' by functors between augmented virtual double categories, where by universal constructions we mean restrictions, horizontal composites, Kan extensions, et cetera.
+In this section, after making this notion precise, we describe the creation of universal constructions by the forgetful functors $\map U{\wAlg vwT}\K$, where $T$ is a monad on an augmented virtual double category $\K$ and $v, w \in \set{\clx, \lax, \psd}$.